FileBoss Icon

 Many find the fastest way to set filename filters is with the command bar as shown below.

-Simply press F8 to show the command bar (or set the cursor in the command bar if it is already displayed), type the show followed by the filter(s) and hitting the Enter key.
+Press F8 to show the command bar (or set the cursor in the command bar if it is already displayed), type the show followed by the filter(s) and hitting the Enter key.

 Showing multiple file patterns